unkstar/skuld/README.md

 }
 ```
 Thanks to boost.bind, LOC is not bloating a lot, albeit **terrible** template parameters.
-Despite cost of redudent boost.bind every time readAsync is called, which can be eliminated by hand-written helper class,
+Despite cost of redudent boost.bind call every time readAsync is called, which can be eliminated by hand-written helper class,
 cutting function into pieces is never a good idea, especially you are dealing with a sequence of steps.
-This always gives birth to a bloat and error-prone class, which store all context needed in the sequence of workflow.
+This always gives birth to a bloat and error-prone class, which store all context needed in the sequence of workflow, and a very very complex state machine.

 ####[Delimited continuation][DC] is the sarvation.
 [DC]:(http://en.wikipedia.org/wiki/Delimited_continuation)